HealthRodger/health-1-hyperledger/tutorial_ledger_queries.md

 kubectl wait --timeout=180s --for=condition=Running fabricorderernodes.hlf.kungfusoftware.es --all
 ```

+# MAKE SURE TO WAIT FOR THE NODES TO BE RUNNING BEFORE CONTINUING!!!
+Just wait for a bit if the above command says something like: timed out waiting for the condition.
+It should eventually say that all nodes are running.

 Check that the peers and orderer are deployed and work (this step usually doesnt work for me, but idk.
 If this returns something like cert not found, it's fine):

 ```bash